pcdworks/website-ng/content/services/hardtech-basecamp-incubator.md

 **You'll find our HardTech Basecamp functions in much the same way.**

-Here, you and your team will live on an 80-acre campus in the quiet hills of the Piney Woods Region of East Texas, free from distraction.
+Here, you and your team will stay on an 80-acre campus in the quiet hills of the Piney Woods Region of East Texas, free from distraction.
 You'll work on your project in an equipment-rich environment with PCDworks innovation mentors, engineers, and tradesmen.
 Each one available 24/7 to help you design and build your “hard” physical innovation.
 Every day, you'll learn, fail fast, and push forward while avoiding pitfalls.

-There's more.
+Since focused, full immersion is the fastest path to success, you can plan to stay a while.
 You'll dwell in a comfortable guest house on our beautiful campus where you'll live and eat with the founders and other entrepreneurs as family to foster team building and nurture creative problem-solving.
 The entire experience is designed to focus the spirit of creativity and